ukhsa-collaboration/standards-api/docs/api-guidelines/governance.md

 TODO

-- **Approval Process**: Guidelines for reviewing and changes to the guidelines or spectral rules.
+- **Approval Process**: Guidelines for reviewing and changes to the guidelines or Redocly styleguide.
 - **Governance automation**: Using automated tools (linters, validators) to ensure compliance with the guidelines.
-  - Specteral Rules
+  - Redocly styleguide
   - PR process
 - **Change Management**: Version control and change request procedures.